Stonesjtu/pytorch_memlab/README.md

 device to profile, dump profiling results to a file, and return the `LineProfiler` object for post-profile inspection.

+Find out more by checking out the [demo Jupyter notebook](./demo.ipynb)

 ### Memory Reporter